 AFTER THE RELEASE:

-GPK and the uproar they caused.
-They wanted to preserve their artist's
+about GPK and the uproar they caused.
+They wanted to preserve

-up another amazing parody card set by Comic Images, you created a wonderful
+To bring up another amazing parody card set by Comic Images, you created

-set titled Meanie Babies - a humorous approach to the popular Beanie
+a wonderful set titled Meanie Babies - a humorous approach to

 I knew Dave Scroggy from Pacific Comics -- They published comics and fantasy art portfolios, and pioneered new distribution methods for comics.
 And he was an artists' agent for several years -- I was one of the artists he found art jobs for.
 Dave Scroggy joined Dark Horse Comics in Portland.
 One day Dave called me, and said the owner of Dark Horse had the idea to do a Meanie Babies card series, like Garbage Pail Kids, only based on Beanie Babies.
 They knew of my work with GPK.
 It sounded like a perfect card series idea.
 I was all for it.
 It turned out to be some really fun work.
 And another tight deadline situation, too.